TianchaoHuo/Change-Detection-Using-GMM/README.md

 Repo:

 ## Objective:
-1.Detecting the moving object in videos recorded by a stationary camera 2.Segmentation between foreground and background 3.Adaptive in working conditions
+1. Detecting the moving object in videos recorded by a stationary camera
+2. Segmentation between foreground and background
+3. Adaptive in working conditions
-4.Not costly develop
+4. Not costly develop

 ## Dataset
 PETS 2009 (ftp://pets.rdg.ac.uk)